 “The two scrolls - coagulate the masculine and virgin’s milk taken together suggest a process that was central to alchemy, dissolve and coagulate.
 The alchemists repeated it many times in order to purify the coagulate.
 This process is much like the repetition that occur in analysis, where an unconscious attitude or complex manifests itself in behavior and symbolic material such as dreams.
 If the treatment is successful the problem will be resolved, opening the way for new developments.
 The coagulate and dissolve is like the work in analysis where inflexible or hardened attitudes are softened and malleable or underdeveloped aspects of the personality are strengthened and differentiated.
 The Queen here is in full command of herself, the essence of a developed feminine consciousness with her own source of light, as represented by the radiant silvery moon above her head.”

-The two doves in the Ally represent the Masculine and Feminine.
-The 3rd symbol, acting as a transcendent function, brings the two together in the symbol of the fish.
-Not any kind of fish, it’s a bluehead wrasse and they have the particularity of being able to change sex when the male of the colony dies.
+The two hummingbirds in the Rival represent the Masculine and Feminine, sometimes competing sometimes cooperating.
+The 3rd symbol in the Lover acts as a transcendent function, bringing the two together in the symbol of the fish.
+Not any kind of fish, it’s a bluehead wrasse, which have the particularity of being able to change sex when the male of the colony dies.
 So it is androgynous and points to a union of opposites.
 And the two trees which form the house shape do too.
 Similar to the Moon and Sun, one has leaves so its moisture points to dissolution, and the other tree has naked branches so its dryness points to coagulation.

 The trees are joined below through the water of the subconscious and above by their branches touching and together form a home or vessel for transformation.
 The water as a liquid symbol of the unconscious also points to dissolution, while the city represent the conscious side of the psyche and coagulation.